steveroe317/trailer-warmer/README.md

 IoT Relay
 * Connect the Raspberry Pi pin 30 (GND) to the IoT Relay "-" control terminal
 * Connect the Raspberry Pi pin 29 (GPIO5) to the Iot Relay "+" control terminal

+Plug the heater(s) into the IoT relay's "normally off" outlet.
+The Raspberry Pi can be plugged into the relay's "always on" outlet.

 Clone the trailer-warmer repository and set up a virtual environment.